akshukla283/python_beginner_projects/README.md

-# python_beginner_projects
+# python_projects_for_beginners

-Python projects for beginner level
+Python projects for beginner level, wwhich will help to understand some basics concepts.